samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then drop down
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then drop down to
-> to just 4x3-minute Hard, RPE9 high-speed surges with 3 minutes of recovery
+> just 4x3-minute Hard, RPE9 high-speed surges with 3 minutes of recovery after
-> after each followed by 10min Easy, RPE 4 to cool down for about 45 minutes of
+> each followed by 10min Easy, RPE4 to cool down for about 45 minutes of running
-> running

 ### Thursday